Skip to main content

 • The initial mesh must contain enough cells to effectively capture the essential characteristics of the flow field.
 For successful mesh adaptation, it is crucial to begin with a good-quality initial mesh, particularly in complex regions with steep gradients.
 If the initial mesh is too coarse, it may fail to accurately capture the flow's important characteristics, especially in areas where the geometry experiences abrupt changes, resulting in high gradients.
 In such cases, the adaptation process might degrade the mesh instead of enhancing it.
 An inadequate coarse mesh can lead to non-optimal conditions around restriction boundaries, producing high aspect ratio cells that may compromise gradient accuracy and affect predictions.

-For example, having a sufficient number of inflation layers for the boundary layer at walls and an appropriate cell count for the main flow is crucial for accurately measuring the pressure drop.
-In the figure shown below, mesh adaptation based on boundary layer and pressure gradient adaptions did not enhance the accuracy of the pressure drop calculation compared to the scenario without adaptation.
+• For example, ensuring an adequate number of inflation layers for the boundary layer at walls and a suitable cell count for the main flow is essential for precise pressure drop measurement.
+As illustrated in the figure below, using mesh adaptation based on boundary layer and pressure gradient led to high aspect ratio cells, which affected gradient accuracy, and the mesh adaptation failed to improve the accuracy of the pressure drop calculation compared to the case without adaptation.

 • Ensure the solution is well-converged before starting adaptation, as adapting an incorrect solution can lead to errors in flow region assignments.
 Balance is key: adapting too early can cause issues while continuing iterations unnecessarily can waste time.
 This concern is less critical for automatic adaptation, which adjusts the solution at fixed intervals based on the solver.